-where updateNumber is the number of the update you have installed (for example, 14.2.0.0001); omit the update number to process all updates.
+where updateNumber is the number of the update you have installed (for example, 15.2.0.0001); omit the update number to process all updates.
 Follow the on-screen prompts.

-For UNIX-Connect updates, download the latest UNIX-Connect accumulative patch from the Reality website, use tar -xvf fileName to extract the components, and then follow the instructions in the extracted README.
+Note For UNIX-Connect updates, download the latest UNIX-Connect accumulative patch from the Reality website, use to extract the components, and then follow the instructions in the extracted README.